The art and science of using plant essential oils in treatment is known as aromatherapy.

 The early experiences of the effects of plant oils were possibly regarded as magical (P.Davies.1988).

 How our ancestors discovered that plants had the properties they do remains a topic for debate.
-Maybe it was just by chance, or due to their close relationship with nature.
+I personally doubt that it was just by chance, but rather due to their close relationship with nature.

 They held an altogether different view of the world as the shaman of the world still do today.